Julian Taylor (singer): Advocacy and charity work

-Taylor is also an entrepreneur and music industry advocate.
-Following the collapse of Song Corporation in 2001, Taylor and his Staggered Crossing bandmates played a key role in a landmark Canadian court case that led to changes in bankruptcy law, ensuring that ownership of unpublished compositions reverts to artists rather than being treated as corporate assets.

-He later founded Howling Turtle Inc., which oversees his music catalogue and business affairs.
+In 2001, following the Song Corporation bankruptcy, Taylor and his old Staggered Crossing bandmates played a key role in the landmark Canadian court case that followed.
+This case led to changes in bankruptcy law, ensuring that ownership of unpublished compositions reverts to artists rather than being treated as corporate assets.
+Taylor later founded the record label Howling Turtle Inc., which oversees his music catalogue and business affairs.